 OpenGov Hub: In 2011 I started talking with other organizations Global Integrity worked with in the Washington, DC area about collocating together in a shared office to increase collaboration and efficiency.
 A year later, the OpenGov Hub was born and currently hosts (in its second location) more than 200 staff from 35+ non-profit and commercial organizations in a custom-built 24,000 square foot space.
 It's pretty awesome.

-Moving to R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join the Results for Development Institute, where I continue to work on my core issues of government transparency and accountability across health, education, and nutrition.
+Moving to R4D: In late-2014 I made a bittersweet career transition and left Global Integrity to join Results for Development, where I continue to work on my core issues of government transparency and accountability across health, education, and nutrition.
 You can read plenty of details about the happy transition here, here, and here.

 Things I obsess over and waste time on: mobile devices and mobile operating systems; the National Football League (decreasingly); professional cycling (increasingly).

 Number of mobile devices owned and used in past decade: around thirty, including iOS, Android, Windows Phone, Symbian, webOS, Palm, and Windows Mobile 6.x devices.